ameekSinghUniversityAcc/ECE444-F2023-Lab5/README.md

 **Note:** The following pros are based on the "What can TDD do? - Benefits" in the Lab 5 slides (see: https://q.utoronto.ca/courses/324733/files/folder/Lab/Slides?preview=28310824

-- Ensures that code we put out is free of errors.
-When working on big changes, there is some scope for unexpected behaviors to creep in.
-The tests help prevent this scenario, since we can be confident that the code is free of errors.
+- Ensures that code put out is free of errors.
+When working on big changes, there can be some scope for unexpected behaviors to creep in.
+The tests help prevent this scenario, by giving more confidence that the code is free of errors.
 - Allocates appropriate time for writing tests.
 I've personally noticed a tendency in myself to quickly write tests for faster deployment.
 In TDD, this is avoided since the tests are written before the code.

 ### Cons